CtrlK

 Workflow Clarity

-Excellent workflow clarity with the Migration Validation Loop providing explicit build→fix→rebuild→test sequence with a clear 'only proceed when clean' checkpoint.
-The Fast Path section establishes a clear diagnostic sequence, Quick Fix Mode has explicit entry/exit criteria, and the 'When Quick Fixes Fail' section provides escalation steps.
-Verification checklist adds a final validation layer.
+The Migration Validation Loop provides an explicit build→fix→rebuild→test cycle with a clear 'only proceed when clean' checkpoint.
+The Fast Path establishes a clear diagnostic sequence (check settings → capture diagnostic → determine isolation → confirm intent).
+The 'When Quick Fixes Fail' section provides an escalation path.
+Verification checklist adds further validation steps.

 3 / 3